ruricolist/serapeum/reference.md

 Concisely define methods that specialize on the same class.

-You can use `defgeneric` to define methods on a single generic function without having to repeat the name of the function:
+You can already use `defgeneric` to define an arbitrary number of methods on a single generic function without having to repeat the name of the function:

     (defgeneric fn (x)
       (:method ((x string)) ...)